 Self-regulation, a personality trait, refers to taking control of learning and the writing process oneself.

 Metacognition literally means ‘about thinking’.
+Metacognition involves thinking about thinking–about being self-reflective about your learning and thinking processes.
 Metacognition is usually considered to include two components:

 - knowledge of cognitive processes and

 - self-regulation of cognitive processes, affect, and behavior.

 For example, consider the task of remembering a phone number.
 You know that it is difficult to remember phone numbers (metacognitive knowledge) so you write it down (metacognitive self-regulation).

 Writing is a cognitively challenging endeavor, requiring attention to

 - the audience and purpose, knowledge about appropriate genres,

 - evaluation for multiple criteria during and after drafting,